“It seems that we have it backward in our society.

 I suppose you could say that I was practicing handling stress or pressure and putting on a show of doing that, but inside, that was a different story.
 I wanted out of it.

 Today, I have a whole different attitude about this that is best expressed by the following quote by James Allen:

 Now, I admire most, those who demonstrate calmness where others feel pressure and stress.
 Indeed, to them, there are no such things as pressure or stress.
-A hundred years ago, the word stress in terms of human psychology was nothing and today, stress is a billion dollar industry.
-There is stress relief, stress pills, stress therapy, stress counseling, stress-related diseases and the list goes on and on.
-That’s just the ones trying to relieve stress, let alone those promoting the giving of it.
+A hundred years ago, the word stress in terms of human psychology was nothing, and today, stress is a billion-dollar industry.
+There is stress relief, stress pills, stress therapy, stress counseling, stress-related diseases, and the list goes on and on.
+Those are just the ones trying to relieve stress, let alone those promoting stress on others.